Schiehallion: Name

 The name comes from the Gaelic Sìth Chailleann, meaning "fairy hill of the Caledonians"; compare nearby Dunkeld (Gaelic Dùn Chailleann), whose name means "fort of the Caledonians".
 A Lowland name for the mountain, recorded in the 18th century, was "Maiden Pap".

 Location

 Schiehallion lies between Loch Tay, Loch Rannoch and Loch Tummel, about 10 mi to the west-north-west of Aberfeldy in Perthshire.
 The mountain, with an elevation of 1083 m, is isolated from other peaks and has an almost perfectly conical shape from the west.
 The view of the broad eastern flank attracts many visitors to the shores of Loch Tummel.

 Schiehallion is sometimes described as the centre of Scotland, as it lies only 5 km west of the centre of gravity of (a uniform plane in the shape of) mainland Scotland.
 The folk group Gaberlunzie sang a song "The Back of Schiehallion", meaning Scotland.

 Botany

-The slopes of Schiehallion are rich in botanical life, with heathers, mosses and blaeberry.
+The slopes of Schiehallion are rich in botanical life, with heathers, mosses, lingonberry and blaeberry.
 Blanket bog and heather moorland change colour with the seasons.
 The limestone pavement provides nutrients, supporting plants including dog's mercury, lily of the valley and wood anemone.